 A: It is not uncommon to maintain a planting of strawberries for four or five years.
 As the planting ages, however, the berries get smaller and weeds become harder to contend with.
 On our farm we plan to keep a planting for two or three years.

-Pick Your Own strawberry fields are now open.
-Lots of ready-picked Ontario strawberries are available too.
+Pick Your Own strawberry fields re-open June 2019.
+Lots of ready-picked Ontario strawberries available too.
 Please call our strawberry hotline 905-640-4568 for pre-recorded daily picking info.